Afghanistan earthquake kills at least 255 people

 Neighboring Pakistan’s Meteorological Department put the earthquake at a magnitude 6.1.
 Tremors were felt in the Pakistani capital, Islamabad, and elsewhere in the eastern Punjab province.

-The European seismological agency, EMSC, said the earthquake’s tremors were felt over 500 kilometres (310 miles) by 119 million people across Afghanistan, Pakistan and India.
+The European seismological agency, EMSC, said the earthquake’s tremors were felt over 500 kilometers (310 miles) by 119 million people across Afghanistan, Pakistan and India.

+Mountainous Afghanistan and the larger region of South Asia, where the Indian tectonic plate collides with the Eurasian plate to the north, has long been vulnerable to devastating earthquakes.

+In 2015, a major earthquake that struck the country’s northeast killed over 200 people in Afghanistan and neighboring northern Pakistan.

 - Comments will be moderated by The Hindu editorial team.